simurghi/Alien_Invasion/README.md

 ##### CUSTOM:
 - The user can define their own preferred keyboard and mouse control scheme by assigning button presses as follows:
 - Keys cannot overlap and the user will need to use an alternative key.
+- If a Key is unbound, it must be mapped to leave the control screen (the application can still be exited normally.)

 - MOVELEFT: (Defaults to Left Arrow)
 - MOVERIGHT: (Defaults to Right Arrow)